Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Introduction

-In \cite{nazanin_ISIT2017,ISIT17-longversion1, KeConferance2017}, the data traces of different users are modeled as independent, and the asymptotic limits of user privacy are presented for the case when both anonymization and obfuscation are applied to users' time series of data.
-In ~\cite{nazanin_ISIT2017,ISIT17-longversion1,ciss2017}, each user's data trace are governed by: 1) independent identically distributed (i.i.d.) samples of a Multinoulli distribution (generalized Bernoulli distribution); or, 2) Markov chain samples of a Multinoulli distribution.
+In \cite{nazanin_ISIT2017,ISIT17-longversion1, KeConferance2017,ciss2017}, the data traces of different users are modeled as independent, and the asymptotic limits of user privacy are presented for the case when both anonymization and obfuscation are applied to users' time series of data.
+In ~\cite{nazanin_ISIT2017,ISIT17-longversion1}, each user's data trace is governed by: 1) independent identically distributed (i.i.d.) samples of a Multinoulli distribution (generalized Bernoulli distribution) with $r$ possibilities for each data point.; or, 2) Markov chain samples of a Multinoulli distribution, where each user's data samples are governed by a Markov chain with $r$ states.
 In ~\cite{KeConferance2017}, the case of independent users with Gaussian traces was addressed.
-However, the data traces of different users are dependent in many applications (e.g. friends, relatives), and the adversary can potentially exploit such.
-In~\cite{ ISIT18-longversion,nazanin_ISIT2018}, we extended the results of \cite{nazanin_ISIT2017,ISIT17-longversion1} to the case where users are dependent and the adversary knows only the structure of the association graph, i.e., whether each pair of users are linked.
-As expected, knowledge of the dependency graph results in a significant degradation in privacy \cite{nazanin_ISIT2017,ISIT17-longversion1}.
+However, the data traces of different users are dependent in many applications (e.g,. friends, relatives), and the adversary can potentially exploit such.
+In~\cite{nazanin_ISIT2018, ISIT18-longversion}, we extended the results of \cite{nazanin_ISIT2017,ISIT17-longversion1} to the case where users are dependent and the adversary knows only the structure of the association graph, i.e., whether each pair of users are linked.
+As expected, the knowledge of the dependency graph results in a significant degradation in privacy \cite{nazanin_ISIT2017,ISIT17-longversion1}.

-In this paper, we turn our attention to the case where user traces are i.i.d.~samples of Gaussian random variables and the adversary knows not just the dependency graph but also the degree to which different users are correlated.
-Data points of users are continuous-valued, independently and identically distributed (i.i.d.) with respect to time, and the adversary knows the probability distribution function (pdf) of the data generated by all of the users.
+In this paper, we turn our attention to the case where the trace of each user consists of identically distributed Gaussian random variables that are independent over time, but there is dependency between the samples of different users at each point in time.
+The adversary knows not just the dependency graph but also the degree to which the data of different users are correlated, and thus the adversary knows the joint probability distribution function (PDF) of the data generated by all of the users.
 To preserve the privacy of users, anonymization is employed, i.e., the mapping between users and data sequences is randomly permuted for each set of $m$ consequent users' data.
-We derive the minimum number $m$ of adversary's observations per user that ensures privacy, with respect to the number $n$ of users and the size $s$ of the sub-graph to which the user belongs.
+We derive the minimum number $m$ for the adversary's observations per user that ensures privacy, with respect to the number $n$ of users and the size $s$ of the sub-graph to which the user belongs.